gitlabhq/gitlabhq/doc/user/group/epics/index.md

 1. Enter a descriptive title and hit **Create epic**

-Once created, you will be taken to the view for that newly-created epic where you can change its title, description, planned start date, and planned finish date.
+Once created, you will be taken to the view for that newly-created epic where you can change its title, description, start date, and due date.

 ![epic view](img/epic_view.png)